deckerweb/woocommerce-delivery-notes/readme.txt

 == Frequently Asked Questions ==

-= Can I use a Custom Template for the printing page? = If you want to use your own template then all you need to do is copy the `/wp-content/plugins/woocommerce-delivery-notes/template/delivery-notes` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce` folder (if not there just create it).
+= Can I use a custom template for the printing page? = If you want to use your own template then all you need to do is copy the `/wp-content/plugins/woocommerce-delivery-notes/templates/delivery-notes` folder and paste it inside your `/wp-content/themes/your-theme-name/woocommerce` folder (if not there just create it).
 The folder from the plugin comes with the default template and the basic CSS stylesheet file.
 You can modifiy this to fit your own needs.

 *Note:* This works with both single themes and child themes (if you use some framework like Genesis).
 If your current active theme is a child theme put the custom folder there! (e.g. `/wp-content/themes/your-child-theme-name/woocommerce`)

+= Can I use a different custom template for invoices and delivery notes? = Yes.
+Create in the `your-theme-name/woocommerce/delivery-notes` folder a file named `print-invoice.php` and another `print-delivery-note.php`.
+Now write some nice code to make your templates look as you like.

+*Note:* The `print.php` isn't needed when you have a `print-invoice.php` and `print-delivery-note.php` file.
+However the template system falls back to the `print.php` file inside your themes folder and then inside the plugins folder when `print-invoice.php` and/or `print-delivery-note.php` weren't found.

 = What Template Functions can I use? =
 Various functions are available in the template, especially many Delivery Notes specific template functions.
 Open the `woocommerce-delivery-notes/woocommerce-delivery-notes-print.php` file to see all available functions.